Thinking about taking up hiking? Here’s everything you need to know to get started.

 5. What else do I need to bring hiking?

 Food and water.
-Energy-rich food like dried fruit, nuts and chocolate are great up the hills because you’ll burn a lot of calories and you don’t want to run out of fuel.
+Energy-rich food like dried fruit, nuts and chocolate are great in the hills because you’ll burn a lot of calories and you don’t want to run out of fuel.
 You’ll also need plenty of water as you never know when you’ll end up spending longer out on the trail than you intended.

 A small first aid kit is also a very good idea.
 (Learn how to use everything in it!)
 From autumn onwards, it’s also recommended to carry a head torch just in case you get caught out as it gets dark.
 In fact, we recommend always keeping a small emergency head torch in your pack – just in case.